 If in violation per faculty/proctor, Course Faculty reserves the right to not allow testing.
-Materials such as scrap paper, white boards with markers, pencils, etc. will be provided to students for testing purposes only.
-Scrap paper, if used or not, is to be returned to Course Faculty and not removed from testing room.
+Materials such as scrap paper, whiteboards with markers, pencils, etc. will be provided to students for testing purposes only.
+Scrap paper, if used or not, is to be returned to the Course Faculty and not removed from the testing room.
 Removal of paper, whether used or not, is a direct violation of Academic Standards.
+Testing Center staff will supply scrap paper and calculators which must be returned upon completion of the exam.